-Although not an open-air theatre, the Teatro Español, built in the 16th century, is thought to accurately recreate the traditional, comedic feel of open-air Spanish theatres.
+Although not an open-air theater, the Teatro Español, built in the 16th century, is thought to accurately recreate the traditional, comedic feel of open-air Spanish theaters.
 The interior is as grandiose as it gets, and the acoustics are equally as impressive.
-What’s more, this Madrid theatre is more affordable when compared with other similar theaters in Madrid, with ticket prices ranging from €15–25 on its website.
+What’s more, this Madrid theater is more affordable when compared with other similar theaters in Madrid, with ticket prices ranging from €15–25 on its website.

-Getting there: If travelling by Madrid Metro, the nearest stops to the theatre are Antón Martín (L1), Sevilla (L2) and Sol (L1, L2, L3).
+Getting there: If traveling by Madrid Metro, the nearest stops to the theater are Antón Martín (L1), Sevilla (L2), and Sol (L1, L2, L3).
 If arriving by car, you could take your chances or take advantage of online parking services like Parking Kong, which locates the cheapest nearby parking spaces in Madrid.

 More information: teatroespanol.es (Spanish)